25 Best Things to Eat in Tokyo

 Mochi

 Mochi is a Japanese rice cake made with mochigome rice.
 There are mochi confectioneries and mochi ice cream, in which the mochi is wrapped around a small ball of ice cream or sweet filling.
-We discovered these strawberry mochi at the Tsukiji Market, but we also saw many mochi at confectionary shops at Isetan Shinjuku.
+We discovered these strawberry mochi at the Tsukiji Market, but we also saw many mochi at confectionery shops at Isetan Shinjuku.
 This is a very popular treat in Japan, so you likely will come across mochi often, but it is something you need to try while you are visiting.

 Strawberry Mochi